prasigithub/PushpaMovie_Project/README.md

    * @Test annotation implies that the method is a test method and any code written under it constitutes to be a test case.
    * @BeforeMethod implies that the method beneath should be running before the test method.
    * @AfterMethod, just as the name suggests implies that the method should run after the test method.

+## Run test
+* Right click the testng class, select Run as and click testng test.
+* Testng class will start the execution.